ShinSakanami/BetterStorage/README.md

 **Version 0.16.1/0.15.1**

-For Stonehearth Alpha 16 unstable 2924 and Alpha 15 stable 549.
+For Stonehearth Alpha 16 develop 2924 and Alpha 15 stable 549.

 * "Leather Bolt" moved to "Refined Animal Parts".
 * "Fur Rug" moved to "Decorations".